King of the Hill: Characters

 King of the Hill is set in the fictional small town of Arlen, Texas.
 The show centers on the Hill family, headed by the ever-responsible, hard-working, honest, but emotionally stunted propane salesman Hank Hill (Mike Judge).
 The punning title refers to Hank as the head of the family, as well as metaphorically to the children's game king of the hill.
 He often finds his traditional conservative values challenged by the changing world around him, though his common decency usually sees him through.
 Hank typically serves as the de facto leader for his friends and family.

 His wife Peggy Hill, née Platter (Kathy Najimy), a native of Montana, begins the series as a substitute Spanish teacher, though she has a poor grasp of the language.
 She pursues numerous other careers throughout the show's run.
 She is confident, frequently to the point of lacking self-awareness.

 Hank and Peggy's only child is twelve year old Bobby Hill (Pamela Adlon), a student at Tom Landry Middle School.
 Much to the chagrin of his football-loving father, Bobby has little interest in athletics and instead aspires to become a "prop comic".

 Throughout a good share of the series, Peggy's naïve and emotional niece Luanne Platter (Brittany Murphy), lives with the Hill family while her mother is in jail.
 Luanne attends beauty school and hosts a Christian-themed puppet show for a local cable-access TV station.
 She eventually finds employment and moves into a house on the same street as the Hill family, remaining very close to them.
 She engages in a relationship with and marries Elroy "Lucky" Kleinschmidt (Tom Petty), a snaggle-toothed lay about, who lives on the settlement he has earned from a frivolous lawsuit.

 Hank has a healthy relationship with his mother, Tilly (Tammy Wynette, later Beth Grant and K Callan), a kind woman who moved to Arizona after divorcing Hank's father Cotton Hill (Toby Huss).
 In contrast, Hank has a strained relationship with his father, a cantankerous World War II veteran who lost his shins to Japanese machine gun fire and verbally abused Tilly during their marriage.
 Cotton later marries Didi (Ashley Gardner), a young candy striper, and they have a son, "G.H." ("Good Hank"), who bears a striking resemblance to Bobby.

-Every episode opens with Hank standing and drinking with three of his friends and neighbors Dale, Bill, and Boomhauer.